Nashik: Kumbh Mela

 The Kumbh Mela is celebrated every six years at Haridwar and Prayagraj and Maha Kumbh takes place every twelve years at four places: Prayagraj, Haridwar, Ujjain, and Nashik.
 According to the Puranas, it is believed that Kumbh derives its name from an immortal pot of nectar, which the devatas (Gods) and rakshasas (Demons) fought over.
-The four places where the nectar fell are at the banks of the river Godavari in Nashik, river Kshipra in Ujjain, river Ganges in Haridwar and at Triveni Sangam of Ganga, Yamuna and invisible Saraswati River in Prayagraj.
+The four places where the nectar fell are at the banks of the river Godavari in Nashik, river Shipra River in Ujjain, river Ganges in Haridwar and at the Triveni Sangam of Ganga, Yamuna and the invisible Saraswati River in Prayagraj.

 Gardens

 There are numerous gardens built and maintained by NMC throughout the city.
 Shivaji Garden on Main Road is one of the oldest.

 There were rose farms near Mumbai Naka.
 NMC Pushpotsav (Festival of Flowers) is celebrated every year in main building, Rajiv Gandhi Bhavan.

 Library

-Sarvajanik Vachanalaya Nashik is one of the oldest libraries and reading rooms of India established around 1840 by Britishers.
-Spread across several stories and over numerous rooms, the collection of 1,75,000 books includes English, Marathi, Hindi and Sanskrit books.
+Sarvajanik Vachanalaya Nashik is one of the oldest libraries and reading rooms of India, established around 1840 by the British.
+Spread across several stories and over numerous rooms, the collection of 1,75,000 books includes books in English, Marathi, Hindi and Sanskrit.